spacemeshos/docs/docs/experimental/node-split.md

 ## Q & A

-#### Do I need to run node-split based setup
+#### Do I need to run node-split based setup?

-Definitely not, if you currently run a spacemesh node and you're happy with it you can keep it running.
+Definitely not.
+If you currently run a Spacemesh node and you're happy with it, you can keep it running.
 That's still a supported option.

 #### Can I actually use *any* go-spacemesh node as my smeshing-service?